Mexico's President May Raffle Off Official Plane — And Mexicans Find It Hilarious

 The plane, a Boeing 787 Dreamliner, has long been a symbol of government excess in the eyes of President Andrés Manuel López Obrador.
 He loves to rail on what he calls Mexico's corrupt political class, especially by pointing to the plane and those who bought and used it.

 Former President Felipe Calderón ordered the jet in 2012.
 It was delivered four years later and used by his successor, Enrique Peña Nieto.
-With the plane's reported $218.7 million price tag, full bedroom, private bath and conference room, López Obrador repeatedly says it is far "too luxurious for a country as poor as Mexico."
+With the plane's reported $218.7 million price tag, full bedroom, private bath and conference room, López Obrador has repeatedly said it is far "too luxurious for a country as poor as Mexico."

 Soon after taking office in December 2018, López Obrador sent the plane to a hangar in Victorville, Calif., and searched for a buyer.
 But a year later, with maintenance costs mounting to more than $1 million, he brought the Dreamliner home to look for other alternatives.